gilbertconsult/indesign-scripting-fail/README.md

 ## Text To Image (Beta)
 None of this functionality is in the DOM as far as I know.

+## Adobe InDesign Component Information
+The information in the dialog that appears when you press Command+Shift+About Indesign (most importantly, the Document History) is not in the DOM.

 ## app.generalPreferences.objectsMoveWithPage
 The documentation states that this setting only affects page objects when the page is moved via the UI.
 InDeed, this setting will select/deselect the option in the InDesign Control Panel, but it has no affect on page items if a page is moved via scripting.
 No known workarounds.
 Documented 2023-06-12, InDesign vs. 18.3